 Virtually every region, city, town, and neighborhood, today or tomorrow, must successfully respond to formidable physical, economic and social challenges.
-Our evolving mastery and committment to excellence in design and development will help your company or jurisdiction achieve resilience, to reach environmental, economic and social health.
+Our evolving mastery and committment to excellence in design and development will help us achieve resilience, to better reach environmental, economic and social health - in good spirit.

 Stephen J. Coyle, AIA LEED CNU